ComputeCanada/molmodsim-vmd-visualization/_episodes/01-starting_VMD.md

 To use VMD on CC systems you need to establish graphical connection.
 Currently there are two options: remote desktop with VNC or JupyterHub.

 #### JupyterHub
 JupyterHub provides remote desktop via noVNC (the open source VNC client).
-It is convenient to use because it just runs in a browser without need to setup ssh tunnel.
+It is convenient to use because it allocates resources and launches remote desktop runs in a browser in one step without need to any port forwarding setup.

 The drawbacks:
-- It is currently available only on Beluga.
+- It is currently not available on Graham.
-- You can't control on which of the compute nodes the remote desktop will be launched
+- You can't control on which of the compute nodes the remote desktop will be launched.

 JupyterHub Servers on Clusters:
 - [Link](https://docs.computecanada.ca/wiki/JupyterHub#JupyterHub_on_clusters)